Anup-Deshmukh/Unsupervised-Chunking/README.md

 ## Files

 All the output files ready for conll eval script are given in the output_chunks directory.
-The reported results on the test set can be replicated by running ***eval_conll2000_updated.pl*** (updated official perl eval script which only prints overall phrase level F1 and tag level accuracy)
+The reported results on the test set for CPCFG, LM and HRNN can be replicated by running ***eval_conll2000_updated.pl*** (updated official perl eval script which only prints overall phrase level F1 and tag level accuracy)

 Langugae model for unsupervised chunking
 - **run.py** to extract the features from different layers and different attemtion heads